richbenmintz/fabric-cicd/docs/how_to/parameterization.md

 ### Data Pipelines

 A Data Pipeline is attached to data sources via the Connection Id.
-Connections are not deployed with fabric-cicd and therefor need to be parameterized.
+Connections are not deployed with fabric-cicd and therefore need to be parameterized.

 In the `pipeline-content.json` file, the sql server Connection Id `c517e095-ed87-4665-95fa-8cdb1e751fba`, must be replaced with the corresponding GUIDs of the SQL Server in the target environment (PPE/PROD/etc).